AlexMussell/alexmussell.github.io/README.md

 # alexandermussell.com

-Personal website generated using Jekyl, with a an adapted theme (http://jekyllthemes.org/themes/PlainWhite-Jekyll/).
+Personal website generated using [Jekyll](https://jekyllrb.com/), with a an adapted [theme](http://jekyllthemes.org/themes/PlainWhite-Jekyll/).